Let’s be more like them…

 My daughter found it humorous, and called it, ‘The flower that doesn’t want to bloom.’

-Now, I thought her comment was hilarious, but it also made me think.
-What am I not giving this plant, for it to have everything it needs to bloom?
+I thought her comment was hilarious, but it also made me think.
+What am I not giving this plant, for it to have everything it needs?
 I told her, “I know right?
 I’m afraid I will over water it, which I am good at, and I don’t want it to sit in a cesspool and die!!!”

-I took the bulb out of it’s original box, and placed it in another one made by me.
+I took the bulb out of it’s original container, and placed it in one of my favorite pots.

 Them three days, and it wants to bloom.

 It may not grow as tall as the Amaryllis I had in the past because of the shape it was in when I found it, but it has grown with what it had to work with.
 A lot like us.
-We grow by what we are given, but first the box must go.
-Otherwise, we shrivel up in darkness.
+We grow by what we are given, but first, remove the box.